After a loved one dies and the burial arrangements have been made, attention turns to settling the estate.

 The UK life insurance industry does not have a tracing service so residents must do this work.
 The Unclaimed Assets Register (UAR) is a good place to start.
 Offered by Experian, it helps consumers locate lost assets and make contact with relevant providers to claim these.

-Businesses submit customer data to the UAR on a regular basis in an attempt to help consumers find lost assets to which they are entitled.
+Businesses regularly submit customer data to the UAR in an attempt to help consumers find lost assets to which they are entitled.
 Consumers set up online accounts and search the UAR database for a fee of £25 per search.

 The Association of British Insurers

 On its website, the Association of British Insurers (ABI) provides information and resources for tracing life insurance policies.
-In addition to using the UAR, the ABI recommends checking the bank account and credit card statements of the deceased for evidence that payments have been made for a life insurance policy.
+In addition to using the UAR, the ABI recommends checking the deceased’s bank account and credit card statements for evidence that payments have been made for a life insurance policy.

-Review documents covering at least a 12-month period because many consumers make premium payments annually.
+Review documents covering at least 12 months because many consumers make premium payments annually.
 Contacting the accounting or legal professional used by the deceased may also prove helpful.

-If the name of the insurance company is identified, the ABI member list provides contact information.
-If a life insurance policy document has been located but contact information for the insurer is incorrect or non-existent, the company may have changed its name.
+If the insurance company’s name is identified, the ABI member list provides contact information.
+If a life insurance policy document has been located but the contact information for the insurer is incorrect or non-existent, the company may have changed its name.

-The ABI recommends using the Policy Detective website to identify the current name of the company.
-Owned and operated by UK company Wellwood Adami Ltd., Policy Detective is free to use and has the primary purpose of reuniting UK residents with administrators of life and pension policies as well as bank and building society accounts.
+The ABI recommends using the Policy Detective website to identify the company’s current name.
+Owned and operated by Wellwood Adami Ltd., Policy Detective is free to use and primarily aims to reunite UK residents with administrators of life and pension policies as well as bank and building society accounts.

 Friendly Societies and Mutuals

-Decades ago, many local friendly societies and mutuals offered savings products with low premiums that served as life insurance.
-Since that time, many have transferred their businesses or merged and no longer exist in their original form.
-The Association of Financial Mutuals maintains a register of these mergers and transfers that may help track down the benefit.
+Decades ago, many local friendly societies and mutuals offered savings products with low premiums as life insurance.
+Since then, many have transferred their businesses or merged and no longer exist in their original form.
+The Association of Financial Mutuals maintains a register of these mergers and transfers that may help track down the benefits.

 Mutual Societies Registration is an old Register of Friendly Societies that is now the Financial Conduct Authority and can be reached via telephone.